Professor Rosemary Hunter KC (Hon.) FAcSS

 BA (Hons), LLB (Hons) (Melb), JSM, JSD (Stanford).

-In family law, she recently completed a major, ESRC-funded project, Mapping Paths to Family Justice, with colleagues at the University of Exeter.
+In family law, prior to the Ministry of Justice project mentioned above, she completed a major, ESRC-funded project, Mapping Paths to Family Justice, with colleagues at the University of Exeter.
 The research investigated the operation and experiences of different forms of out-of-court family dispute resolution (solicitor negotiations, mediation and collaborative law), and resulted in a book, Mapping Paths to Family Justice: Resolving Family Disputes in Neoliberal Times (Palgrave Macmillan, 2017) which won the 2018 SLSA Hart Socio-Legal Book Prize.
-She is currently engaged in several projects focusing on family courts’ handling of domestic abuse allegations, including a co-edited special issue of the Journal of Social Welfare and Family Law, Vol 40(4) (2018).

-Her current research on access to justice includes work with Professor Liz Trinder (Exeter) on judgecraft in relation to litigants in person; and a co-authored contribution on Lawyers and Access to Justice in a forthcoming edited collection on Lawyers in 21st Century Society.
+In the area of access to justice she has undertaken several projects on litigants in person; and has recently co-authored a contribution on Lawyers and Access to Justice for a forthcoming edited collection on Lawyers in 21st Century Society.

 Professor Hunter welcomes PhD candidates in feminist legal studies and socio-legal studies generally, as well as in her specific areas of research interest.
 However she does not offer supervision on topics focusing on (women’s) human rights.